backswan0/sparta-week3-planner/README.md

 ## 💻 Introduction
 - This project is an assignment designed to evaluate students' understanding of the online lecture.
-- Each application is developed as a personal project.
+- The application is developed as a personal project.
-- All applications are designed with console-based user interfaces.
+- The application is designed with a console-based user interface.

 ## 📆 Development Period
 - **Study**: 29/11/2024 – 03/12/2024